 For information about the NROTC Program at Maine Maritime Academy, contact Commanding Officer, NROTC Unit, Maine Maritime Academy, P.O.
-Box 137, Castine, ME 04421-0137, (207) 326-2352, or email This email address is being protected from spambots.
+Box 137, Castine, ME 04421-0137, (207) 326-2352, or email donald.probert@mma.eduThis email address is being protected from spambots.
 You need JavaScript enabled to view it.
-Also, visit the MMA NROTC home page at http://www.mainemaritime.edu/nrotc/.
+Also, visit the MMA NROTC home page at http://nrotc.mma.edu/.

-Strategic Sealift Officer Program (SSOP)
+Strategic Sealift Officer Program

-The Strategic Sealift Officer Program (SSOP) is an excellent way to assist you in meeting the financial obligations of your college education.
+The Strategic Sealift Officer Program (SSOP), formerly the Merchant Marine Reserve (MMR), is an excellent way to assist you in meeting the financial obligations of your college education.
 The SSOP is designed to train and educate highly qualified students for commissioning and reserve duty service as officers in the Strategic Sealift Readiness Group (SSRG) component of the U.S. Navy Reserve (USNR).

 To be eligible for this program, a student must:

-- 1. Be a U.S. citizen

-- 2. Be at least 17, but less than 25 years of age (upon enrollment at MMA)

-- 3. Be physically qualified

-- 4. Possess satisfactory records of academic ability and moral integrity

-- 5. Demonstrate those characteristics desired of a Naval Officer

-- 6. Have no moral reservation or personal conviction that prevents the bearing of arms

-- 7. Be enrolled in a Bachelor of Science Degree Program leading to a U.S. Coast Guard Unlimited License
+- 1. Be a U.S. citizen - 2.
+Be at least 17 but less than 25 years of age (upon enrollment at MMA) - 3.
+Be physically qualified - 4.
+Have a satisfactory record of academic ability and moral integrity - 5.
+Demonstrate those characteristics desired of a Naval Officer - 6.
+Have no moral reservation or personal conviction that prevents the bearing of arms - 7.
+Be enrolled in a Bachelor of Science Degree Program leading to a U.S. Coast Guard Unlimited License:

-- Marine Engineering Operations

-- Marine Engineering Technology

-- Marine Systems Engineering License Track

-- Marine Transportation Operations
+Marine Engineering Operations Marine Engineering Technology Marine Systems Engineering - License Track Marine Transportation Operations

 Students who meet the qualifications above may apply for Midshipman status in the SSOP and apply to participate in the U.S. Maritime Administration's Student Incentive Payment (SIP) Program.
 If selected, an incentive payment of \$8000 per academic year is provided for up to a maximum of four years.
-Student Incentive Payments of \$4000 are made in September and January.
+Student Incentive Payments of \$4000 are made each semester.
 The SIP Program requires students to obtain a Coast Guard Unlimited License and to apply for, and accept if offered, a Reserve officer commission in the U.S. Navy.
 A student who receives SIP incurs an obligation to serve as an employee in the maritime or maritime-related industry, and in times of national emergency, to serve as a Naval Officer aboard a U.S.-flagged merchant vessel.